googleapis/python-spanner/docs/advanced-session-pool-topics.rst

-You can supply your own pool implementation, which must satisfy the contract laid out in :class:`~google.cloud.spanner.pool.AbstractSessionPool`:
+You can supply your own pool implementation, which must satisfy the contract laid out in :class:`~google.cloud.spanner_v1.pool.AbstractSessionPool`:

 .. code-block:: python

-   from google.cloud.spanner import AbstractSessionPool
+   from google.cloud.spanner_v1 import AbstractSessionPool

    class MyCustomPool(AbstractSessionPool):